Bad Faith Insurance Practices

 The "Genuine Dispute" Defense

 This is an important distinction.
 The legal standard for bad faith is not "wrong" — it is "unreasonable."
-An insurance company can deny a claim and be wrong without acting in bad faith, as long as their denial was based on a legitimate and reasonable interpretation of the facts or the policy.
-Under California law — as established in cases like Gruenberg v.
+An insurance company can deny a claim and be wrong without acting in bad faith, as long as its denial was based on a legitimate and reasonable interpretation of the facts or the policy.
+Under California law — established in Gruenberg v.
 Aetna Insurance Co.
-(1973) 9 Cal.3d 566 and Chateau Chamberay Homeowners Ass'n v.
+(1973) 9 Cal.3d 566, refined in Wilson v.
+21st Century Ins.
+Co.
+(2007) 42 Cal.4th 713, and applied to claims handling in Chateau Chamberay Homeowners Ass'n v.
 Associated International Insurance Co.(2001) 90 Cal.App.4th 335 — the question is whether the insurer's conduct was unreasonable or without proper cause.
 For a layperson, bad faith is essentially synonymous with unreasonable conduct: the insurer acted without a reasonable basis for its position, or it failed to properly investigate before taking that position.
 The insurer does not get the benefit of the doubt simply because it can construct an after-the-fact justification — if the conduct was unreasonable at the time, that can establish bad faith.

 The Genuine Dispute Doctrine Is the Insurer's Defense